What you should know

 Sales of property to pay liens are actually quite rare.
 More often, if liens are proven, the amount of the holdback fund available to satisfy the liens is calculated.
 Then the parties negotiate and the lien claimants are paid their proportionate share of the available holdback funds.

 Yes.
 If you buy the home within 45 days of its completion, there could be lien claims filed after you become the owner.
 You could be in the position of having to pay the liens, even though you already paid the purchase price in full.
-The Builders Lien Act has provisions that deal with this problem by permitting buyers to hold back 10% of the purchase price from the seller until the time for filing liens expired, but these provisions have not been proclaimed.
+The Builders Lien Act has provisions that deal with this problem.
+These permit buyers to hold back 10% of the purchase price from the seller until the time for filing liens expired.
+But these provisions have not been proclaimed.
 As a result, you must ensure your contract permits you to hold back funds if the time for filing liens has not expired by closing.

 The Builders Lien Act requires an owner to hold back 10% of each payment to a contractor for a period of time, so there is money available for payment of liens.
 The holdback must be placed in a special account for each contract.
 The requirement for a special account does not apply where the value of work and material supplied is less than $100,000.
 This is often the case with a home renovation.
 (To be clear: the requirement to hold back 10% does apply; the requirement for a special account does not apply.)